ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 We'll explore this later when we're looking at running simulations with interventions.

-Finally, we grab actual :class:`randomness streams <vivarium.framework.randomness.stream.RandomnessStream>` from the framework.
+Next, we grab actual :class:`randomness streams <vivarium.framework.randomness.stream.RandomnessStream>` from the framework.

 .. literalinclude:: ../../../src/vivarium/examples/disease_model/population.py
-   :lines: 68-71
+   :start-after: # docs-start: randomness
+   :end-before: # docs-end: randomness
    :dedent: 4
-   :linenos:
-   :lineno-start: 15

 ``get_stream`` is the only call most components make to the randomness system.
 The best way to think about randomness streams is as decision points in your